-Also, it should be clarified that the 'lower UOHC' stated above is referred to the situation of shallow subsurface warm layer and not referred to as a SST reduction situation.
-Since UOHC is integrated from surface (SST) down to D26, therefore besides from shallow subsurface warm layer, low SST also can cause low UOHC.
-However, from Figs. 1a, 8b and Table 1, the pre-storms SSTs in this work are all \geq 28°C, i.e., warm SST is a pre-requisite (based on 10 years' in situ observations in Section 2) to be considered before meeting the subsurface condition (i.e., D26 and UOHC).
-As such, the referred 'lower UOHC' in the context of this study is related to as shallow subsurface warm layer, not as reduction in SST.
+UOHC.
+However, from Figs. 1a and 8b and Table 1, the prestorm SSTs in this work are all $\geq 28^{\circ}$ C (i.e., warm SST is a prerequisite; based on 10-yr in situ observations in section 2) to be considered before meeting the subsurface condition (i.e., D26 and UOHC).
+As such, the lower UOHC in the context of this study refers to a shallow subsurface warm layer, not a reduction in SST.

-5. Discussions
+5. Discussion